WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_2.md

 #### Non-AI Team
-There are no incomplete issues for the non-AI team in this sprint.
+All of the non-AI team's active issues for this sprint have been completed.

 ### Code Files for Review
 #### AI Team